-Even though there are various tax benefits available to students and parents who save for college, attend college, and pay back student loans after college, other than a 529 plan, most people don’t think about them.
-You need to have a plan, not just to save, but also to pay for college.
+Even though various tax benefits are available to students and parents who save for college, attend college, and pay back student loans after college, other than a 529 plan, most people don’t think about them.
+You need to have a plan, not just to save but also to pay for college.

 When the federal government changes the rules every few years, being on top of how best to navigate the tuition payments is challenging.
-The latest changes, The Tax Cuts and Jobs Act (TCJA) of 2017 and the SECURE ACT of 2019, have given taxpayers whiplash on what is and what is not deductible.
+The latest changes, The Tax Cuts and Jobs Act (TCJA) of 2017 and the SECURE Act of 2019, or SECURE Act 2.0 in 2022, have given taxpayers whiplash on what is and is not deductible.

 Yes, no, maybe?